Frank Buchman: Psychology and spirituality

-Nothing could be done unless the other person had Confidence in you, and knew that you could keep confidences.
-Confession meant getting honest about the real state of affairs behind the public persona.
-This would lead to a Conviction of sin – a desire to change, leading in turn to Conversion – a decision of the will to live God's way.
-He felt that the most neglected "C" was Continuance, the ongoing support of people who had decided to change.

-One further aspect of becoming a free person was the need to make restitution – to put right, as far as possible, any wrong done (e.g. returning stolen goods or money or admitting to having told lies).
-Sometimes, if the sin was a public one, restitution might involve making a public confession.
+Nothing could be done unless the other person had "Confidence" in you, and knew that you could keep confidences.
+"Confession" meant getting honest about the real state of affairs behind the public persona.
+This would lead to a "Conviction" of sin, a desire to change, leading in turn to "Conversion", a decision of the will to live God's way.
+He felt that the most neglected "C" was "Continuance", the ongoing support of people who had decided to change.
+One additional aspect of becoming a free person was the need to make restitution and to put right, as far as possible, any wrong done.
+If the sin was a public one, restitution might involve making a public confession.

 Buchman always stressed that "life changing" was not a matter of technique so much as the natural result of asking God for direction.
 God alone could change a person and the role of the "life changer" was to listen in silence for the "still small voice" of God.

 Foundational to Buchman's spirituality was the practice of a daily "quiet time" during which, he claimed, anyone could search for, and receive, "divine guidance" on every aspect of their life.
 Because of the dangers of self-deception leading a person to mistake their own will, or shadow, for the will of God, Buchman proposed a "six-fold test" of the thoughts which came in the quiet time: